jiyoungk-0/Data-Science-Portfolio/Background-Color-AB-Test/Analysis.md

-# Analyzing the Impact of Website Background Color on User Behaviour
+# Analyzing the Impact of Website Background Colour on User Behaviour

 ## Project Overview

 ### **Objective:**
-The goal of this analysis is to evaluate whether changing the website background color from white (control) to black (variant) leads to a significant improvement in user engagement, specifically in conversion rates.
+The goal of this analysis is to evaluate whether changing the website background colour from white (control) to black (variant) leads to a significant improvement in user engagement, specifically in conversion rates.

 ### **Motivation:**
-To validate the effectiveness of UI/UX changes based on user behavior data and explore potential for implementation in real-world services.
+To validate the effectiveness of UI/UX changes based on user behaviour data and explore potential for implementation in real-world services.

 ### **Approach:**
-1. **A/B Testing**: Users were split into two groups based on background color.
+1. **A/B Testing**: Users were split into two groups based on background colour.
 We calculated the conversion rate for each group.

 2. **Proportion Test**: We performed a two-sample proportion test to determine if the difference in conversion rates between groups was statistically significant.